Bhavani075/LDMS_oracle/README.md

 5: PLSQL block to transfer department by using staging table, cursors and exception handling

-6: PLSQL function to return the salary of employee
+6: PLSQL function to return the salary of the employee

 7: PLSQL procedure to fetch employee details for respective departments